Agency workers, also known as temporary agency workers have an agreement with an agency to work for someone else.

 Agency workers must have equal treatment with regular workers from their first day at work.

-This includes the duration of working time, rest periods, breaks, night work, annual leave and public holidays.
+Covers working time, rest periods, breaks, night work, annual leave, and public holidays.

-The legislation does not include occupational pension schemes, sick pay, bonuses, maternity pay or benefit in kind.
+Excludes: Occupational pension schemes, bonuses, maternity pay or benefit in kind.

 Legislation covering equal treatment

 The rules on equal treatment are set out in the Protection of Employees (Temporary Agency Work) Act 2012.

 The Workplace Relations Commission has guidance on the Protection of Employees (Temporary Agency Work) Act 2012 (pdf).

 Part-time agency workers

 If you are a part-time agency worker, you can only compare yourself to a comparable full-time agency worker.
 These rules are set out in the Protection of Employees (Part-Time Work) Act 2001.

 As an agency worker, you also have certain rights under the following employment legislation:

 It is important to know who is responsible for ensuring compliance with employment protection legislation - the agency or the hirer.
 See ‘Who is considered my employer?’ above.